micronDLA/SDK/docs/C API.md

 `void *cmemo`: pointer to an Inference Engine object.

-`const char* const *inbins`: array of paths to the bitfiles to load.
+`const char* const *inbins`: array of pathnames to the bitfiles to load.

 `unsigned count`: number of bitfiles to load.